-What is F5 iApp[TM]?
+What is F5 iApp?

-New to BIG-IP version 11, F5 iApp is a powerful new set of features in the BIG-IP system that provides a new way to architect application delivery in the data center, and it includes a holistic, application-centric view of how applications are managed and delivered inside, outside, and beyond the data center.
-The iApp template for E-Business Suite acts as the single-point interface for building, managing, and monitoring these servers.
+Introduced in BIG-IP version 11, F5 iApp[TM] is a powerful new set of features in the BIG-IP system that provides a new way to architect application delivery in the data center, and it includes a holistic, application-centric view of how applications are managed and delivered inside, outside, and beyond the data center.
+You can use the "HTTP" iApp template for Apache Tomcat, enabling the system to act as the single point interface for building, managing, and monitoring these servers.